spmallette/java-dse-driver/manual/statements/simple/README.md

 The number of values must match the query string, and their types must match the database schema.
-Note that the driver does not parse query strings, so it cannot perform those checks on the client side; if you make a mistake, the query will be sent anyway, and the error will be caught by Cassandra (`InvalidQueryException` is a server-side error):
+Note that the driver does not parse query strings, so it cannot perform those checks on the client side; if you make a mistake, the query will be sent anyway, and the error will be caught by DSE (`InvalidQueryException` is a server-side error):

 ```java
 session.execute(